 - a lower than normal temperature

-Contact your cancer centre immediately.
+Contact your hospital immediately.
 Some infections can be life-threatening if you don’t have treatment quickly.
 You might need antibiotics by injection or through a drip to control the infection.
 Tablets might not be enough.

-Neither you or your doctor can tell whose fever could develop into a severe illness.
+Neither you or your doctor can tell you if your fever could develop into a severe illness.
 So all possible infections must be treated urgently.
 Your doctor won’t think you are making a fuss about something minor.
 It is better to be on the safe side.

 Some chemotherapy drugs can affect your hearing.
 This usually gets better when treatment finishes, but your doctor may reduce the dose of your treatment or change your treatment.